zuplo/docs/docs/articles/support.md

-**Response Time** means the time required for a support engineer to respond confirming receipt of the support notification and informing the customer if additional information is needed to proceed with analysis.
+**Response Time** means the time required for a support engineer to respond confirming receipt of the support notification and informing the customer if additional information is needed to proceed with the analysis.